pwstegman/bci.js/README.md

 ## Reference

+BCI.js began as WebBCI, a library developed to aid in my research at the Human Technology Interaction Lab at the University of Alabama Department of Computer Science.
 If you use BCI.js in a published work, please reference this paper

 P. Stegman, C. Crawford, and J. Gray, "WebBCI: An Electroencephalography Toolkit Built on Modern Web Technologies," in Augmented Cognition: Intelligent Technologies, 2018, pp. 212–221.